offworld-org/polylogic-kit/proto-wuxing/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+Unless otherwise stated, all code in this repository is dual-licensed under:

+- MIT License (LICENSE-MIT)
+- Apache License, Version 2.0 (LICENSE-APACHE)

+You may choose either license according to your needs.
+All contributions are accepted under these dual-license terms.